 The energy efficiency rating is a measure of the overall efficiency of a home.
-The higher the rating the more energy efficient the home is and the lower the fuel bills are likely to be.
-The environmental impact rating is a measure of this home's impact on the environment in terms of Carbon dioxide (CO2) emissions.
+The higher the rating the more energy efficient the home is and the lower the fuel bills are likelyto be.

+The environmental impact rating is a measure of a home's impact on the environment in terms of carbon dioxide (CO2) emissions.
 The higher the rating the less impact it has on the environment.